3DOM-FBK/deep-image-matching/README.md

 python main.py --dir assets/example_cyprus --pipeline superpoint+lightglue
 ```

+The `--dir` parameter specify the processing directory.
+This directory must constain a subfolder named **images** in which all the images must be stored.
+We currentely do not support the image retrieval from multiple directories or subdirectories, but we may add this feature in the future.

+The `--pipeline` parameter defines the combaination of local feature extractor and matcher.

 For all the usage instructions and configurations, refer to the documenation at [https://3dom-fbk.github.io/deep-image-matching/](https://3dom-fbk.github.io/deep-image-matching/getting_started) or check the example notebooks.

 To run the GUI, you can use the following command: